Sewing & Wigs

 Filament Choices:

-* PLA: Excellent for highly detailed pieces that don’t need to flex much.
-It’s easy to print on most machines (like an Ender 3 or Prusa i3 MK3S) and takes paint well.
-Keep in mind it can become brittle and warp under high heat, so it’s not ideal for outdoor conventions in direct sunlight.
+* PLA: Best for highly detailed pieces that won’t flex much.
+It prints reliably on most machines (like an Ender 3 or Prusa i3 MK3S) and takes paint well.
+It does get brittle in heat, so skip it for pieces that’ll be in direct sunlight at outdoor cons.

-* PETG (Polyethylene Terephthalate Glycol, a durable and temperature-resistant filament similar to what water bottles are made from): A fantastic all-rounder.
-It’s tougher and more flexible than PLA, making it more resistant to bumps and drops.
-It’s great for pieces that might see a bit of stress.
+* PETG (Polyethylene Terephthalate Glycol, a durable and temperature-resistant filament similar to what water bottles are made from): A solid all-rounder.
+Tougher and more flexible than PLA, so it handles bumps and drops better.
+Good default choice for pieces that’ll take any stress.

-* TPU (Thermoplastic Polyurethane, a flexible, rubber-like filament): Ideal for embellishments that need to bend or flex with the fabric, like trim or flexible scales.
-It can be trickier to print (slower speeds and direct drive extruders are recommended), but the results are worth it for specific applications.
+* TPU (Thermoplastic Polyurethane, a flexible, rubber-like filament): Use this for embellishments that need to move with the fabric, like trim or flexible scales.
+Print it slow and use a direct drive extruder.
+The results justify the extra setup work for the right application.

 Slicer Settings (e.g., PrusaSlicer, Cura):